ASK KYLIE: Do all my surfaces need to be the SAME white paint color?

 First, let’s make a list of what this general topic covers:

-1. If you have WHITE CABINETS and want to paint your trim and/or walls white as well
+1. You already have WHITE CABINETS and want to paint your trim and/or walls white as well

-2. You have WHITE TRIM and want to paint your cabinets and/or walls white as well
+2. You already have WHITE TRIM and want to paint your cabinets and/or walls white as well

-4. If you have WHITE CABINETS & TRIM (and I pray they match each other) and you want to paint your walls white as well
+3. If you already have WHITE CABINETS & TRIM (and I pray they match each other) and you want to paint your walls white as well

 Long story short, if you plan on using white on MORE THAN ONE SURFACE in your room, this info applies.